 Ready continental breakfast- and clean up after everyone leaves.

 The Story of the St. Andrew’s Family Shelter

 In April 2017, St. Andrew’s announced its plans to open a new Family Shelter in response to continued need.
 The St. Andrew’s Community Resource Center currently shelters 7-10 families each week at the Oakdale location.
 The decision to extend the reach to serve neighbors in the northern end of Washington County with the new shelter at St. Genevieve Catholic Church in Hugo on Hwy.
 61.

-The St. Andrew’s Family Shelter in Hugo will be able to shelter up to an additional five families in need.
-That’s five more families who will be able to sleep in a warm house with running water.
-Five more families who will get assistance to rebuild their lives.
-Five more families that will be transformed and shown love by the community in their time of need.
+The St. Andrew’s Family Shelter in Hugo is able to shelter up to five additional families in need.
+That’s five more families who are able to sleep in a warm house with running water.
+Five more families who get assistance to rebuild their lives.
+Five more families that are transformed and shown love by the community in their time of need.